MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/accessibility-in-the-store.md

 ---
-Description: Describes the requirements for declaring your Windows app as accessible in the Microsoft Store. ms.assetid: 59FA3B87-75A6-4B30-BA7C-A0E769D68050
+description: Describes the requirements for declaring your Windows app as accessible in the Microsoft Store. ms.assetid: 59FA3B87-75A6-4B30-BA7C-A0E769D68050
 title: Accessibility in the Store
 label: Accessibility in the Store